Wenw97/go-password/README.md

-# randpassword
+# go-password
-Generate random password of specified length
+1、Generate a random password with a specified length and a specified character set